lemosslucas/CoRA2024/README.md

 ## File Structure
 - `data/`: All the relevant data acquired during testing and programs to do so
+- `miscellaneous`: All the files regarding the building of the robot and circuitry
 - `CoRA2024.ino`: Main file in Arduino to compile/run the code and test the robot
 - `motores.cpp`: Specific script to implement the motorised functions of the robot
 - `motores.h`: Library referring to `motores.cpp` and its functions